-The SNI API module must be added to the module.ivy of the MicroEJ Application project, in order to allow access to the [SNI] library.
+The SNI API module must be added to the module.ivy of the MicroEJ Application project to use the [SNI] library.

 '''

 <dependency org="ej.api" name="sni" rev="1.3.1"/>

 '''

 4.10.2 Shielded Plug (SP)

 The Shielded Plug [SP] provides data segregation with a clear publish-subscribe API.
 The data-sharing between modules uses the concept of shared memory blocks, with introspection.
 The database is made of blocks: chunks of RAM.